alphagov/govuk-developer-docs/source/manual/test-and-build-a-project-with-github-actions.html.md

 used to either explain a particularly cryptic set of commands or where there are identically appearing steps that we wish to disambiguate between.

+You should also avoid providing a `name` for your `test` job (see below).

+### Branch protection rules

+Pull Requests [cannot be merged][branch-rule] until the `test` job has passed.
+Your workflow should always define a job called `test`.

+Some automation relies on the presence of the `test` job.
+Whilst care has been taken to support custom names [in some places](https://github.com/alphagov/govuk-saas-config/pull/139), other places may not support them, so it is safer to just omit the `name` property for your `test` job.

 ### Prefer a single or small number of steps within a CI workflow

 Rather than having a number of granular steps (such as: "Lint Ruby", "Lint JS",